 So, turning the focus of our attention to the new lady, I ask, “What about you?
 Are you single and possibly on the lookout?”

 “Yeah, do you also go online dating?”
-Tony inquires.
+Tony adds to my inquiry.

 “I told him to go trump himself, of course!” — admittedly, not exactly in those words.